 When reading «James Arness: an autobiography» it becomes clear that James identified as a Norwegian.
 The opening paragraph is the first indication:

 «When my grandfather landed on Ellis Island in 1887, his name was Peter Aursnes, but «I had to throw away the s in the middle of my name», he reminded his father and brother in a letter dated 4 September 1893.
 Because the Americans could not pronounce the Norwegian, his family should spell the name «Aurness» when they wrote to him».

 A later photo in the book is captioned «Dad, Peter and me.
 The happy Vikings!»

 James Arness even got his first movie-part based on his ability to speak with a Scandinavian accent.
 That was in the film «The farmer’s daughter» from 1947 – starring Loretta Young and Joseph Cotten.

-Sykkylven – close to the city of Ålesund – became a separate municipality 1 August 1883.
+Sykkylven – close to the city of Ålesund – became a separate municipality on 1 August 1883.
 Previously, the community had been part of the municipality of Ørskog.
-At the time, the community consisted of about 2 000 inhabitants.
+At the time, the community consisted of about 2,000 inhabitants.

 Originally, Sykkylven was an agricultural and fishing community.
 Later it became the home of several successful furniture manufacturers.

 Even today, it is a reasonably small community – with less than 8,000 inhabitants.